neiman-marcus/terraform-aws-jenkins-ha-agents/README.md

 ## Breaking Changes

+### v2.5.0 (upcoming)

+* Giving custom names to ASG's has been removed.
+This should only impact external resources created outside of the module.
+* ASG's no longer rehydrate with launch template/configuration revisions.
+You will need to manaully rehydrate your ASG's with new instances.
+* Spot pricing variable has been removed as the agent ASG was moved to launch template, and does not require this parameter (defaults to on-demand max price).
+* Instance type variable has been changed to a list to accomodate multiple launch template overrides.

 ### v2.1.0

 * This version of the module pulls all public and private subnets using a wildcard.
   * This allows for more than two hardcoded subnets.
   * You may have to destroy several resources and create them again, including mount targets.
   * As long as you do not delete your EFS volume, there should be no data loss.
 * Cidr blocks have been consolidated to reduce redundant configuration.

 ## How it works